langchain-ai/langgraph/docs/docs/concepts/memory.md

 ## Short-term memory

-Short-term memory lets your application remember previous turns within a single [thread](persistence.md#threads) or conversation.
-A [thread](persistence.md#threads) organizes multiple turns in a session or interaction, similar to the way an email or slack thread groups messages in a single conversation.
+Short-term memory lets your application remember previous interactions within a single [thread](persistence.md#threads) or conversation.
+A [thread](persistence.md#threads) organizes multiple interactions in a session, similar to the way an email or slack thread groups messages in a single conversation.

 LangGraph manages short-term memory as part of the agent's state, persisted via thread-scoped checkpoints.
 This state can normally includes the conversation history along with other stateful data, such as uploaded files, generated artifacts, and other results from side-effects.
 By storing these in the graph's state, the bot can access the full context for a given conversation while maintaining separation between different threads.

-Since conversation history is the most common form of representing short-term memory, in the next section, we will cover techniques for managing conversation history when interactions become **long**.
+Since conversation history is the most common form of representing short-term memory, in the next section, we will cover techniques for managing conversation history when the list of messages becomes **long**.
 If you want to stick to the high-level concepts, continue on to the [long-term memory](#long-term-memory) section.

 ### Managing long conversation history